TrildaDevCenter-kmm-kmp/kflite/README.md

 <p align="center">kflite is a Kotlin Multiplatform library to run TensorFlow lite models on iOS and Android targets.</p>

-I would say kflite is a fresh and improved version of [moko tensorflow](https://github.com/icerockdev/moko-tensorflow) with better support.
-It use `composeResources` and no need for platfrom-specefic code.
+<p align="center">I would say kflite is a fresh and improved version of <a href= "https://github.com/icerockdev/moko-tensorflow">moko tensorflow</a> with better
+support.
+It use `composeResources` and no need for platfrom-specefic code.</p>

 ## Getting Started
 ### Adding dependencies